davidtwco/rfcs/text/0000-build-std/4-build-std-always.md

 If [*Standard library dependencies*][deps] are implemented then `builtin` dependencies will be used if `build-std-crates` is not explicitly set.
-Otherwise, `build-std-crate` will default to the crate intended to be supported by the target (see later
+Otherwise, `build-std-crates` will default to the crate intended to be supported by the target (see later
 [*Default standard library crate for targets*][default-std-crate-for-target] section).